cds-rs/rs-commentary/README.md

 # rs-commentary

-An experimental Rust ownership state visualizer.
+A Rust ownership state visualizer.
 Shows O/R/W (Ownership/Read/Write) capabilities for every binding, helping you understand what the borrow checker sees.

 ## Status

-Experimental and unsupported.
-This project is for educational purposes.
+Experimental.
+This project is for educational purposes and learning Rust's ownership model.

 ## What it does

+Annotates Rust code with ownership state at each line:

 ```
    ╭─